celo-org/docs/blog/02-17-23-blockchain-integration-updating-legacy-systems-with-the-celo-platform/blockchain-integration-updating-legacy-systems-with-the-celo-platform.md

 # Conclusion

 Integrating blockchain into legacy systems can be a complex process that requires careful planning and consideration of compatibility, scalability, and security.
 However, the benefits of using blockchain technology, including increased security, transparency, and efficiency, make it a promising solution for many industries.

+# About the Author

+Oyeniyi Abiola Peace (@iamoracle) is a blockchain software and full-stack developer with over five years of experience in JavaScript, Python, PHP, and Solidity.
+He is currently the CTO of DFMLab and a DevRel Community Moderator at the Celo Blockchain.
+When not building or teaching about blockchain, he enjoys reading and spending time with loved ones.
+You can check my blog at [iamoracle.hashnode.dev](iamoracle.hashnode.dev).